kontent-ai/kontent-ai.github.io/docs/ci-and-automation/js-guidelines/js-guidelines.md

 has_children: true
 ---

+# Guidelines for JS apps

+Welcome to the Kontent.ai guidelines for JS app developers!
+Please, follow the guidelines when you develop a repository with an app written in JS/TS (e.g. sample app, integration template...).

+## dependencies and devDependencies

+For apps there are no significant reasons to split dependencies into dependencies and dev dependencies.
+There are some not-too-important reasons and different views on how to split them for apps.
+We suggest to keep all dependencies in the dependencies field.

 # Guidelines for JS libraries

 Welcome to the Kontent.ai guidelines for JS library developers!
 Please, follow the guidelines when you develop a repository with a reusable library written in JS/TS (e.g. SDKs, reusable react components).

+## dependencies and devDependencies

+Separate dependencies and devDependencies based on which dependencies are needed for the code in the library to run in the clients code-base and which is for the development of your library.
+See [this article for more detailed explanation](https://betterprogramming.pub/package-jsons-dependencies-in-depth-a1f0637a3129).

 ## Use peerDependencies